Jamesdai05/SnakeGame/ReadMe.md

 - Browser responsive design

-- Button interface(button to reset the game and button to pause the game)
+- User interface(button to reset the game and button to pause the game)

 ## Items to be improved

 - User Interface of the game , pause, restart buttons can be added.

-- This game is only can be controlled with Arrow Key buttons, it can be improved if the game can be controlled by ASWD keys.
+- This game is only can be controlled with Arrow Key buttons, it can be futher improved if the game can be controlled by ASWD keys.

 - Game background music can be added if there is a suitable one.